bjnortier/minimui/README.md

 YMMV.

-I have developed this React component library to standardise form components, create custom components (e.g. a <Switch />), support standardised states, and do this all in a visually attractive way.
+I have developed this React component library to standardise form components, create custom components, support standardised states, and do this all in a visually attractive way.

 ## Principles